 The Bar Council is an elected body of 21 elected barristers and is ultimately responsible for all initiatives, decisions, policies and activities at the Bar.
 Bar Council acts as the Bar's voice in law and policy reform and in the media and public interface.

-The Bar Office is responsible for administration of the Bar including the education program, compliance, member services, marketing, community engagement and general administration.
+Victorian Bar staff members are responsible for administration of the Bar including the education program, compliance, member services, marketing, community engagement and general administration.

 Barristers' Chambers Limited (BCL) is a wholly-owned service company of the Victorian Bar and administers the Bar's Chambers buildings and a number of barrister services.